Top FAQs for Rocky Point Rally

 5. Helmet law?
 Yes, there is a helmet law in Mexico….as many long-time Rocky Point Rally goers can tell you, there is quite a bit of leniency particularly around Rally dates.
 Ride safe.

-7. Registration?
+8. Registration?
 The annual registration fee is a donation to a number of charity organizations that benefit from the event.
-In 2017 EARLY BIRD ONLINE REGISTRATION $20 or at the event $25 The registration packet will include Official Rally memorabilia including the official annual patch and pin – plus gifts from sponsors.
+Early Bird Online Registration (available around Memorial Day 2018) $20 or at the event $25 The registration packet will include Official Rally memorabilia including the official annual patch and pin – plus gifts from sponsors.

-8. Meet up points to ride south with a group?
-While NOT sponsored rides but a good way to meet up with others headed to the Rocky Point Rally.
+9. Meet up points to ride south with a group?
+While NOT sponsored rides, watch for meet up points as a good way to meet up with others headed to the Rocky Point Rally.
+Past meet up points: Chandler Harley Davidson (from Phoenix area), Bobby’s Territorial Harley Davidson in Yuma, AZ (from southern CA and spots west)

-9. Events?
-Planning on bands, more rides, a charity poker run in Rocky Point, the traditional bike parade on Saturday to the malecón, bike show, toy donation spot (for the January Toy Run around King’s Day), and more.
+10. Events?
+Live music, desert rides, Charity Poker Run in Rocky Point, traditional bike parade on Saturday to the malecón, bike show, toy donation spot (for the January Toy Run around King’s Day), and more.